SeaRoll/spring-boot-architecture/README.md

       `./mvnw.cmd clean verify`

 ## Pull requests requirements

 * run `./mvnw fmt:format` before pushing
 * run `./mvnw clean verify` before pushing

+## Running the application locally

+Navigate to the root of test folder,
+And then run the `LocalDevApplication` class.
+This will start all necessary docker containers and run the application locally.